Evaru: Plot

-Sameera tries to deny this, but Vikram reveals her old cellphone was found with Vinay's blood, linking her and Ashok to the case.
+Sameera tries to deny this, but Vikram reveals her old cellphone was found in the forest with Vinay's blood, linking her and Ashok to the case.
 Sameera reveals that she and Ashok were driving to Coonoor for a rendezvous when she accidentally crashed into Vinay around the hairpin turn.
 A drunken Ashok accosted Vinay until Sameera intervened.
-They arrived at a resort building Ashok was planning to buy and again met Vinay, the resort owner.
+They arrived at a resort building that Ashok was planning to buy and again met Vinay, its owner.
 However, based on their previous encounter, he refused to sell it.
 Sameera tried to reason with him, but Vinay revealed he is a family friend of Rahul and knows she is his fiancée.
-He advises Sameera to end her affair with Ashok.
-Suddenly, a furious Ashok punched Vinay, causing him to stumble over the fencing on the overlook and fall into the forest a hundred feet below.

-Vinay was barely alive when they rushed down so Ashok prevented Sameera from calling an ambulance and killed him.
+He warned Sameera to end her affair with Ashok.
+Suddenly, a furious Ashok punched Vinay, causing him to stumble over the fencing on the overlook and fall into the forest 100 feet below.
+Vinay was barely alive when they rushed down, so Ashok prevented Sameera from calling an ambulance and killed him.
 As he got rid of the body, Sameera ran out of the forest and hitchhiked with a woman and her cancer-ridden son, whose face was covered.
 She soon realized they were Vinay's family after discovering she had picked up his phone instead of hers.
 Upon arriving at their house, Sameera left the phone in the car and fled.
 She called Ashok from a payphone and he picked her up, after which they left Coonoor.
-1 year later, Sameera and Ashok were blackmailed by an anonymous person to bring two crores to Vinay's resort.
+A year later, Sameera and Ashok were blackmailed by an anonymous person to bring two crores to Vinay's resort.
 In the room, the couple decided instead to confess to Vinay's family together.
 They started to have sex when Ashok attempted to kill Sameera to save himself, but she fought back and killed him.